AndreasHenner/El-Pollo-Loco/README.md

 ## How to Play
 Controls:
 Use the arrow keys (or on-screen buttons) to move the character.
-Press the up arrow key to jump over obstacles.
+Press the space key to jump over obstacles.

 ## Objective:
-Navigate the character through the levels, avoiding obstacles and collecting points.
+Navigate the character through the levels, avoiding obstacles and collecting bottles.
-Reach the end of each level to progress to the next.
+Reach the end of the level to fight against the endboss.

 ## Scoring:
-Collect coins and power-ups to increase your score.
+Collect coins and bottles to get enough to fight against the endboss.
-Each level presents new challenges and opportunities to earn points.

 ## Installation
 To run El Polo Loco locally, follow these steps: